Ttommy75103/pt-register/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>
 <br>
-LITERACY NIMBUS MUST BE INSTALLED PRIOR TO INSTALLING PT_REGISTER.
+NONPROFIT SUCCESS PACK AND LITERACY NIMBUS MUST BE INSTALLED PRIOR TO INSTALLING PT_REGISTER.
+After deployment add the Permission "Set PT Register Users" to the user's profile.
 <br>
-VF Page to register existing or create participants into existing programs.<br>
+Visualforce Page to register participants existing or created on the fly into existing programs.<br>